-- (a) invalidate dispositions by will; or - (b) affect any interest validly created before the commencement of this Act; or - (c) affect the right to acquire an interest in land by virtue of taking possession; or - (d) affect the operation of the law relating to part performance.
+- (b) affect any interest validly created before the commencement of this Act; or - (c) affect the right to acquire an interest in land by virtue of taking possession; or - (d) affect the operation of the law relating to part performance.

-56 Persons taking who are not parties and as to indentures.
+Persons taking who are not parties and as to indentures.

-(1) A person may take an immediate or other interest in land or other property, or the benefit of any condition, right of entry, covenant or agreement over or respecting land or other property, although he may not be named as a party to the conveyance or other instrument.
+- (1) A person may take an immediate or other interest in land or other property, or the benefit of any condition, right of entry, covenant or agreement over or respecting land or other property, although he may not be named as a party to the conveyance or other instrument. - (2) A deed between parties, to effect its objects, has the effect of an indenture though not indented or expressed to be an indenture.